cibernox/cibernox.github.io/source/_posts/2013-05-04-rubytapas-dot-com-downloader-how-to-download-files-from-https-with-authentication.markdown

 The problem I found was to download files from an **HTTPS** source that was behind a login form.
-My first idea was to use a pure ruby solution like the `HTTParty` gem, but after a few failed attemps I realized that `curl` had all that I need.
+My first idea was to use a pure ruby solution like the `HTTParty` gem, but after a few failed attemps I realized that `curl` already has all that I need.

 ### The idea

-I used Curl with SSL a few times, but always with public documents, not with files that was behind an authentication form, but curl has built-in support for cookies.
+I've used curl with https a few times, but always with public documents, not with files that was behind an authentication form, but curl has built-in support for cookies.

-To save a cookie you pass the **-c** option for specify the file where to save the cookie, and the **-d** option for pass a query string with the authetication params.
+To save a cookie you pass the **-c** option for specify the file where to save the cookie, and the **-d** option for pass a query string with the authentication params.

 {% codeblock %}
 curl -c file_name_of_the_cookie.txt -d "username=example@mail.com&password=myPassword123" http://rubytapas.dpdcart.com/subscriber/login?__dpd_cart=8f511233-b72b-4a8c-8c37-fadc74fbc3a1
 {% endcodeblock %}

-After that you'll have the cookie saved in a file.
+After that, you'll have the cookie saved in a file.
 Loading that cookie with the **-b** option you can download files behind the authetication process.

 {% codeblock %}
 curl -o episode.mp4 -b cookie-file.txt -d "username=my-email@example.com&password=myPassword123" https://rubytapas.dpdcart.com/subscriber/download?file_id=446
 {% endcodeblock %}

 It works!
-It's time to make make the script.
+It's time to write the script.

 ### The solution

 First of all we need to know how many episodes have been published and the files we want to download for each one.
 If only there was a place from where to obtain the basic information that is published in a compact and organized way!
-Oh, there is.
+Oh, there is one.
 The RSS!

 The rss can be easily obtained with a get request.
 It requires basic authentication, but doesn't need to set a cookie since there is no need to keep alive any session, so use your favorite http client.
 Mine is HTTParty, _mainly because of its cool name_.

 {% codeblock lang:ruby %}
-rss = HTTParty.get(https://rubytapas.dpdcart.com/feed, basic_auth: { username: "my@email.com", password: "myPassword123" })
+rss = HTTParty.get("https://rubytapas.dpdcart.com/feed", basic_auth: { username: "my@email.com", password: "myPassword123" })
 {% endcodeblock %}

 The rss file is an XML file that can be parsed and inspected with [nokogiri](http://nokogiri.org/).